Johnny Boychuk: Playing career

 On November 25, 2020, the Islanders announced that Boychuk would be retiring due to an eye injury that he suffered in a game against the Montreal Canadiens on March 3, 2020.

 In a salary cap move, the Buffalo Sabres acquired Boychuk's remaining contract from the Islanders on November 4, 2021.

+Post-playing career

+Shortly after his retirement from the NHL, Boychuk was hired in a player development role for the New York Islanders.

 Personal life

-In the summer of 2011, Boychuk married Sheena Burletoff.
+In the summer of 2011 John married Sheena Burletoff.
 The couple have twin daughters and a son.
 John Quenneville, who was drafted by the New Jersey Devils in the 2014 NHL Entry Draft, is his nephew by marriage.